Hiking The Red Reef Trail - Southern Utah

 GOOD TO KNOW

-There are bathrooms at the trailhead
+There are bathrooms and water at the trailhead

 TIPS AND ADDITIONAL INFO